aircss/aircss.github.io/content/typography/tracking.rst

 Tracking
 ########

+:icon: text-spacing.svg
+:summary: Tracking affects the visual density of a word, phrase or paragraph.

 Tracking affects the visual density of a word, phrase or paragraph.
 Decreasing the tracking makes the words appear more compact, while increasing tracking increases the